vfarcic/devops26/manuscript/99-serverless.md

 - [ ] Add to Book.txt
 - [ ] Publish on LeanPub.com

-# Creating A Cluster With jx

-## Creating A GKE Cluster With jx
+## Creating A Kubernetes Cluster With Jenkins X And Importing The Application

 ```bash
 PROJECT=[...] # e.g. devops24-book